SBallie/teletopdukan/README.md

 ---------------------

 *Multiboot Header*
-Using GRUB as the bootloader, since a bootloader is almost as much work as an OS kernel or more, I am using GRUB as suggested by many of the c/c++ kernel developmen
+Using GRUB as the bootloader, since a bootloader is almost as much work as an OS kernel or more, I am using GRUB as suggested by many of the c/c++ kernel development guides.

+*Simple Console Library*

+*Interrupts and IRQs*
+Currently these are mostly from Bran's Tutorial

+*Keyboard Support*

+*Timer Int